wp-plugins/nextgen-facebook/readme.txt

 * Renamed all class prefixes from `ngfb` to `Ngfb` and `Sucom` (for classes under lib/com/).
 * Added a check for filter type (content, excerpt, or admin_sharing) to skip adding social buttons to content text when in the admin interface.
 * Added a check to make sure the 'og_author_fallback' feature only applies to the 'og_author_field' and 'link_author_field' contact methods.
+* Attached images to Posts/Pages are now sorted in reverse numerical order (so newest images first) before selection / processing.
+* Added new 'ngfb_hashtags' and 'ngfb_attached_images' filters.

 = Version 6.14.0 =